filecoin-saturn/homepage/README.md

 ### Guidelines for deployment

-- Strn.network is deployed on fleek, under the `main` branch.
+- strn.network is deployed on Fleek.
-- To update strn.network make sure to update the `main` branch.
+- To update strn.network, update this repository's `main` branch.
 - Before pushing the `main` branch to remote make sure to run `npm run build` & `npm run export`.
 Fix errors in case there are any.
-- To deploy to strn.network, update and push the `main` branch to remote.
 - If working on another branch, make sure you've pulled the latest version of the `main` branch.
 If done updating the branch to the latest state, merge the branch into `main` and push to remote.
-- The page is currently deployed on Fleek, autodeploy is turned off.
-To get the main branch live it has to be deployed manually on fleek after the updates are pushed to `main`.
+- CI/CD auto-deploy for strn.network on Fleek is enabled for the `main` branch, so all updates to this repo's `main` branch should automatically get built and deployed live to strn.network.

 ## License
 Dual-licensed under MIT + Apache 2.0